-4. the site is considered a wetland, meaning a land characterized by the presence of water at a frequency and duration sufficient to support and that under normal circumstances does support wetland vegetation or aquatic life and is commonly referred to as a bog, swamp, or marsh and which is contiguous to an inland lake or pond, or a river or stream; or more than five (5) acres (2.025 hectares) in size, or is determined by the Department of Natural Resources to be essential to the preservation of the natural resources of the state from pollution, impairment, or destruction and the Department has notified the owner.

-5. the site contains a natural or artificial lake, pond or impoundment; a river, stream or creek which may or may not be serving as a drain or any other body of water which has definite banks, a bed and visible evidence of a continued flow or continued occurrence of water.

-6. the site is considered a woodland if a minimum of twenty (20%) percent of the site consists of a well stocked stand of trees with a majority of the trees having a three (3") inch (7.62 centimeters) caliper, or greater.

-7. the site has slopes or grades of twenty-five (25%) percent or greater.

-8. the property is located on other than a major thoroughfare.

-9. the development of the property will necessitate the widening of adjacent thoroughfares.
+5. the site contains a natural or artificial 1 point lake, pond or impoundment; a river, stream or creek which may or may not be serving as a drain or any other body of water which has definite banks, a bed and visible evidence of a continued flow or continued occurrence of water.
+6. the site is considered a woodland if 1 point a minimum of twenty (20%) percent of the site consists of a well stocked stand of trees with a majority of the trees having a three (3") inch (7.62 centimeters) caliper, or greater.
+7. the site has slopes or grades of twenty-1 point five (25%) percent or greater.
+8. the property is located on other than a 1 point major thoroughfare.
+9. the development of the property will 1 point necessitate the widening of adjacent thoroughfares.
 10. the development of the property will necessitate the extension of the following public utilities to adequately serve it:

-storm sewer sanitary sewer water main 1 point

-1 point

-1 point
+storm sewer1 pointsanitary sewer1 pointwater main1 point

-- 11. roadway related carbon monoxide concentration exceeding Federal standard of ten (10) milligrams per cubic meter for an eight (8) hour period - 1 point - (e) The official maps of the City of Southfield which are designated for wetlands, watercourses, natural and artificial floodplains and drainage courses, rivers and streams in the City of Southfield including amendments which may be made from time to time, and are on file with the City Engineering Department, are hereby incorporated into this Chapter and made a part hereof by reference.
-(Amended Ordinance 1226 3/2/87) - (f) Appeals.
+- 11. roadway related carbon monoxide concentration exceeding Federal standard of ten (10) milligrams per cubic meter for an eight (8) hour period - (e) The official maps of the City of Southfield which are designated for wetlands, watercourses, natural and artificial floodplains and drainage courses, rivers and streams in the City of Southfield including amendments which may be made from time to time, and are on file with the City Engineering Department, are hereby incorporated into this Chapter and made a part hereof by reference.
+(Amended - Ordinance 1226 - 3/2/87)

+- (f) Appeals.
 The requirement for a community impact statement, as provided above, may be appealed to the City Council.
 Such appeal shall be made in writing and at least fifteen (15) days notice of the time and place of the hearing on the appeal shall be published in an official newspaper.
 If the City Council, after the hearing, determines that a community impact statement is not necessary, they shall set forth the reasons for such findings. - (g) Exclusions.
 The development of detached single family dwelling units on an individual basis is hereby excluded from the requirements of this section.